sonic-net/SONiC/doc/subport/sonic-sub-port-intf-hld.md

 ## 2.1 Configuration
 ### 2.1.1 Naming Convention for sub-interfaces:

 Since Kernel has netdevice name length restriction to 15, Physical sub-interfaces(in case interface number > 99) and port channel sub-interfaces cannot follow the same nomenclature as physical interfaces.
-Hence Long name to short name conversion needs to be performed for the subinterfaces.
+Hence short name convention needs to be supported for subinterfaces.

-All DB & Kernel netdevice corresponding to the sub-interface should be created with a short name.
+All DB & kernel netdevice corresponding to the sub-interface will be created based on user configuration.
+- If user configures subinterfaces in short name format, all DB & kernel netdevices will be created in short name format.
+- If user configures subinterfaces in existing long name format, all DB & netdevices will be created with existing long name format.

+Short naming conventions for sub-interfaces will have Ethxxx.yyyy, Poxxx.yyyy format.
+Long naming conventions for sub-interfaces will have Ethernetxx.yyyy.
+Physical subinterfaces on interface number exceeding 2 digits and PortChannel subinterfaces in long name format were not supported earlier and will NOT be supported due to name length restriction.

 Intfmgrd & IntfsOrch which manages sub-interfaces should be aware of this mapping to get parent interface properties.

 SWSS CPP library & Click Python API library will be provided to perform short name to long name conversion and vice versa.
 Please refer to the API library section for details.

-Short naming conventions for sub-interfaces will have Ethxxx.yyyy, Poxxx.yyyy format.

-All click config CLIs for sub-interfaces will follow long name format.
+All click config CLIs for sub-interfaces will be enhanced to accept both long name & short name format for subinterfaces.

 ### 2.1.2 config_db.json
 ```